Short-term rentals

 The City currently has an estimated 1,200 unlicenced short-term rentals, the majority of which are on properties where short-term rentals were a permitted secondary use.
 The amendment to remove short-term rentals as a secondary use will help ensure these homes are used for residents, contributing to targets within the Housing Needs Assessment.

-The new principal residence requirements and changes to legal non-conforming protections established in the Short-Term Rentals Accommodations Act will come into effect on May 1, 2024.
-Effective May 1, 2024, principal use short-term rentals will no longer be permitted on any properties where it is currently permitted.
+The new principal residence requirements and changes to legal non-conforming protections established in the Short-Term Rentals Accommodations Act came into effect on May 1, 2024.
+As such principal use short-term rentals are no longer permitted.
 This is because short-term rentals are limited under provincial legislation to only being permitted within the host’s primary residence.

-Unless you have a current, valid business licence, operating a short-term rental as a secondary use on your property (i.e. the property is your principal residence) is no longer permitted.
+Unless you had a valid business licence prior to January 2024, operating a short-term rental as a secondary use on your property (i.e. the property is your principal residence) is not permitted.
 No new licence applications are being accepted.

 The provincial Short-Term Rentals Accommodation Act requires short-term rentals to be provided in the principal residence of a host only.
 This new principal residence requirements will come into effect on May 1, 2024.
 If you do not already have a secondary use short-term rental licence (i.e. for your primary residence), you will not be eligible to obtain one.

-The City’s Zoning Bylaw currently defines short-term rental accommodation as a period of 29 days or less.
-The Government of BC defines short-term rental accommodation service as a period of time of less than 90 consecutive days.
-The City will be amending the period of time definition in the Zoning Bylaw to be consistent with provincial legislation.
-Amending the Zoning Bylaw to make this change will require a text amendment and Council approval.
+The City’s Zoning Bylaw defines short-term rental accommodation as a period of 89 days or less.
+The City amended the period of time definition in the Zoning Bylaw to be consistent with provincial legislation.

 Principal use licences cannot be converted to secondary use licences, as secondary use short-term rentals are no longer permitted in the City of Kelowna.

 The provincial Short-Term Rentals Accommodation Act introduces new principal residence requirements and changes to legal non-conforming protections.
-The new principal residence requirements and changes to legal non-conforming protections will come into effect on May 1, 2024.
+The principal residence requirements and changes to legal non-conforming protections came into effect on May 1, 2024.

 Note : Staff will update content on this page to reflect changes to local bylaws and new legislation coming into effect.
 Some information in the Operator's Guidebook will change.